Matthias Hartmann: Life

 He steadily continued developing his principles of operation in practical activities, for example from 1997 to 2000 in the management consulting firm A.T.
 Kearney as Senior Manager, until 2020 as Business Manager of the management consulting firm Takticum Consulting GmbH, and in the course of his military service.
 Precisely implementing the principles of military leadership doctrine in combination with his practical experience as a leader of soldiers and with aspects of employee motivation and successful company strategies shaped his way of thinking and operating.

-Matthias H. Hartmann was married to Klára, née Némethy.
-The marriage produced two sons.